DenkingOfficial/cat_breed_classifier/README.md

 This is an app that can classify the breed of a cat based on a photo.

 It uses a VGG-16 ImageNet model finetuned on images of cats of various breeds.
-The model is able to recognize a 20 of breeds.
+The model is able to recognize 20 breeds.
+See list [here](https://github.com/DenkingOfficial/cat_breed_classifier/tree/main/models).

 ## Requirements